grych/drab/AMPERE.md

 ### View & Template

-use Drab.Ampere.View (or even Drab.View, to be consistent, Drab.View may inject Drab.Ampere.View by config)
+use Drab.Live.View (or even Drab.View, to be consistent, Drab.View may inject Drab.Live.View by config)

 <%= render_living("parial.html", bindings) %> - sorround with <span>